Megacerops: Paleobiology

 The skeleton of an adult male was found with partially healed rib fractures, which supports the theory that males used their 'horns' to fight each other.
 No creature living in Megacerops' time and area except another Megacerops could have inflicted such an injury.
 The breathing movements prevented the fractures from completely healing.
 The adults may have also used their horns to defend themselves and their calves from predators, such as hyaenodonts, entelodonts, Bathornis or nimravids.

-Discovery
+Oxygen isotope analysis of Megacerops tooth enamel from the White River assemblage has found them to have low δ18O values, which likely reflects the preference of the genus for moist environments.

+Distribution

 Fossils were uncovered in the northern plains states.
 Life-sized models of Megacerops families (a male, female, and juvenile) are displayed at the James E. Martin Paleontological Research Laboratory, South Dakota School of Mines & Technology, and a different set at the Canadian Museum of Nature.

 Many remains have been found in South Dakota and Nebraska.
 In the past, specimens exposed by severe rainstorms were found by Native Americans of the Sioux tribes.
 The Sioux called them "thunder beasts", a name preserved in the ancient Greek translation (bronto-, thunder; therion, beast).
 Many of the skeletons found by the Sioux belonged to herds which were killed by volcanic eruptions of the Rocky Mountains, which were volcanically active at the time.